{{flagHref}}

 Frequently Asked Questions

-What is the atomic number of bromine?
+What is the atomic number of Bromine?

-Bromine has an atomic number of 35.
+The atomic number of Bromine is 35.

-How is bromine typically produced industrially?
+How is bromine usually obtained industrially?

 About the author